nanoporetech/dorado/README.md

 ```
 where `index` is a reference to align to in (FASTQ/FASTA/.mmi) format and `reads` is a folder or file in any HTS format.

-When reading from an input folder, `dorado align` also supports emitting aligned files to an output folder, which will preserve the file structure of the inputs:
+When reading from an input folder, `dorado aligner` also supports emitting aligned files to an output folder, which will preserve the file structure of the inputs:

 ```
 $ dorado aligner <index> <input_read_folder> --output-dir <output_read_folder>